fabiogueunige/EmbeddedSys/README.md

 ## INTERRUPTS

 thing to remember about remappable pin:

-For the input pin to remap i associate a funcionality to a specific pin
+For the input pin to remap i associate a funcionality to a specific pin.

-- *functionality = Remappable Input Pin*
+- **functionality = Remappable Input Pin**.

 es: maps the U1RX to RPI20